vfarcic/cncf-demo/manuscript/instrumentation/opentelemetry.md

 ## Do

 There is nothing to do, for now.
-We'll explore implementations of the spec later.
+We'll explore implementation of the spec later.

 ## Continue the Adventure